mrmilu/drupal_mrmilu_admin_base/README.md

 ## Functionality
 ### Editors menu
 You can select a simple and intuitive menu for editors.
-The roles which will see this menu instead of the default one are configured in `/admin/config/mrmilu-admin/editors-menu.
+The roles which will see this menu instead of the default one are configured in */admin/config/mrmilu-admin/editors-menu*.
 By default, the links provider are

 - **Content**: Links to content overview page and links to create nodes of content types with permission.
 - **Taxonomy**: Link to the vocabulary overview page.
 All vocabularies are listed but user can only edit those with permissions.
 - **Media**: Link to the media over view page.
 - **Menus**: Link to a list of menus that can be edited by the user (It is recommended to install and configure [menu_admin_per_menu](https://www.drupal.org/project/menu_admin_per_menu) to be able to set permissions to specific menus.)

-Each link will only be visible if user has access to view it.
+Each link will only be visible if user has access to view it and if link is enabled in configuration page.
 #### Customization
 Customize this menu with your own links is easy.
 Simply follow these steps:
 1. Create a module called **your_project_admin**